 We have issued all of our staff with Wakefield Public Health 'Supporting a young person with suicidal thoughts'.
 Which provides staff with practical tips on how to talk to young people about suicide.
-This is also available to all staff in the staffroom and is in the documents section of CPOMS.
+This is also available to all staff in the staffroom.